numworks/epsilon/poincare/doc/simplification.md

 Local symbols are projected to an id, based on how nested they are in the local contexts, using de Bruijn indexes.
 Global symbols are preserved.

-Below the example expression are written the projected id of the local user symbols.
+Below this expression are written the projected ids of the local user symbols.

 ```
 a + diff(c + x + sum(k + a + x, k, 1, x), x, b) + diff(a, a, a)
-a        c   0       0   a   1  k  1  0   x  b         0  a  a
+a        c   0       0   a   1  k     0   x  b         0  a  a
 ```

 The second child of the parametric (e.g. "k" in the sum above) is kept unaltered and will be used to restore the name during the beautification.

-When nested inside a parametered expression, all id are incremented.
+When nested inside a parametered expression, all ids are incremented.
 In the parametered expression, `0` is the local parameter.

 This variable id has to be accounted for when comparing trees, or manipulating them in and out of parametric expressions, using `Variables::LeaveScope` and `Variables::EnterScope` (move the variable out and in the parametric expression and increment/decrement the id).